raspberrypilearning/octapi-calculating-pi/en/step_9.md

 ### Implementing on a distributed system

-In this implementation, we have M trials of `N` points so that the total number of points in the calculation of π is `M × N`.
+In this implementation, we have M trials of N points, so that the total number of points in the calculation of π is `M × N`.

 The calculation uses M random seeds (s) for each trial.
 The result of each trial, r<sub>i</sub>, is the number of points that were inside the circle for trial i.
-The overall result, R, is therefore the sum of all the individual trial results, r<sub>i</sub>, divided by the total number of points in the square, `M × N`.
+The overall result, R, is therefore the sum of all the individual trial results divided by the total number of points in the square, `M × N`.
 Here's how this can be written as a mathematical formula:

 !["dartboard" calculation](images/dartboard-calculation.png)